Tuesday, October 6th, 2020

 Flange style plungers work best for toilet clogs.
 Use it like you would other plungers, but make sure that the rubber flange is inserted inside the drain opening.

 Still have a clogged drain, even after using a plunger?
-Give the team at Allied-Reddi Rooter a call.
+Give the team at Allied-Reddi Rooter a call or Contact us.
 We can troubleshoot the cause of your clog quickly, and maybe even give you a few more helpful plunging tips, too.
+We always come highly recommended and have earned an A+ rating from the Better Business Bureau for our expert quality of service.